nginxinc/template-repository/README.md

 1. Click on **[`Use this template`](https://github.com/nginxinc/template-repository/generate)**
 2. Give a name to your project
 3. Wait until the first run of CI finishes (GitHub Actions will process the template and commit to your new repo)
-4. Clone your new project and tweak any of the placeholders if necessary
+4. Clone your new project and tweak any of the placeholders if necessary.
+Pay special attention to the README!
 5. Happy coding!

 **NOTE**: **WAIT** until the first CI run on GitHub Actions finishes before cloning your new project.